c3lang/c3c/README.md

 If you have suggestions on how to improve the language, either [file an issue](https://github.com/c3lang/c3c/issues) or discuss C3 on its dedicated Discord: [https://discord.gg/qN76R87](https://discord.gg/qN76R87).

-The compiler currently compile on Linux, Windows and MacOS.
+The compiler is currently verified to compile on Linux, Windows and MacOS.